 3. Invest in a sliding webcam cover

-But you should be aware that savvy hackers can easily access your webcam without permission, compromising your privacy.
+Working from home usually means taking part in teleconferences and video calls which require the use of your webcam.
+Unfortunately, savvy hackers can easily access your webcam without permission, compromising your privacy.
 Worse still, if you have sensitive documents around your physical workspace, hackers may be able to view these by hijacking your webcam.

 5. Use a centralized storage solution

-6. Secure your home wireless network
+6. Secure your home Wi-Fi

-The risks to your company are that, if your video conferences are being invaded and monitored, sensitive information about your business and/or your clients may be leaked.
+The risks to your company are that, if your video conferences are being invaded and monitored, sensitive information about your business or your clients may be leaked.
 Your staff may also suffer personal and potentially traumatizing attacks from hackers.

 8. Make sure your passwords are strong and secure

 “Use passwords on all your devices and apps.
-Make sure the passwords are long, strong and unique: at least 12 characters that are a mix of numbers, symbols and capital and lowercase letters."
+Make sure the passwords are long, strong, and unique: at least 12 characters that are a mix of numbers, symbols, and capital and lower-case letters."

-9. Maximize security around online banking
+9. Protect your online banking

 When accessing a banking website, make sure you are logged on via a Secure Hypertext Transfer Protocol.
 This means the URL should include https:// rather than just http:// at the beginning.
 You should also see a lock on the left of the URL bar of most internet browsers, indicating that website has an authenticated security certificate.